 The original plan was to arrive on Wednesday after work.
-But better sense and in invite to a July 4th party changed plans.
+But better sense and in invitation to a July 4th party changed my plans.
 Instead on Thursday, July 4th, I dropped Caroline at the airport, picked Molly up from Milpitas and headed over to Neil and Patricia’s place in Livermore.
 Had a very relaxing day around the pool, good food and good company.
 Neil was recovering from a nasty bug, so it was great to see him doing so well.

 In the morning I headed South with the hope that the campground had not given my campsite away.
 They hadn’t.